Mackenzie-High/autumn/specification/functions/c37f0065d7fcecbc3c2e66d92aea48de.md

 ## Formals

-+ Parameter recordcontains the entry.
++ Parameter record contains the entry.
-+ Parameter indexis the index of the entry.
++ Parameter index is the index of the entry.

 ## Returns